gemini-hlsw/explore-help-docs/configuration/wavelength.md

 # Wavelength

-Enter the wavelength of interest, or the center of the wavelength range and the $\lambda$ Coverage, all in microns.
+Enter the wavelength of interest, or the center of the wavelength range and the $\lambda$ Coverage.